monpeco/Java-fundamentals-android/README.md

 # Java-fundamentals-android
-The Java fundamental for Android Development
+The Java fundamentals for Android Development

+First steps into the Android world